sdras/webmcp-demo/README.md

-# webmcp-demo
+# WebMCP Demo

 A side-by-side demo of how AI agents interact with a web page today (scraping the DOM / accessibility tree) versus a future where the page declares structured tools via **WebMCP**.

-## What it shows

-- A booking widget rendered twice — once with annotation overlays showing the DOM nodes an agent would have to parse, once with a "Registered tools" panel showing the three tools the page exposes.
-- A **Run agent** button that drives both sides at once: the left panel animates the agent scanning the DOM step by step; the right panel just calls `bookSlot({...})`.
+It shows:

+- A calendar button side by side as a demo, but on the right side, you can play with it with the webMCP extension.
-- An explainer of how WebMCP works in three steps, with example code.
+- An explainer of how WebMCP works, and many links and docs
 - Calls to action linking to the spec and feedback channels.

+You can feel free to fork this demo as a learning tool.

 ## Running locally